 This problem always brings me great memories.
 My favourite part of working on a puzzle is playing around with it with a group of people.
 Everyone sharing their ideas.
 That’s how I first heard about this problem, and that’s why I love it so much.

 Our first observation is that $n$ must be even or equal to $1$.
 For this, let $n\geq 2$, suppose that there is a strategy that allows us to open the door in finitely many attempts, and let $M$ be the maximum number of attempts needed with this strategy, which we take to be minimal.
 It is not hard to see that $M$ must be at least the number of initial configurations of the lamps, i.e. $M \geq 2^n>2$.
 A strategy consists of a sequence of sets $A_1, A_2, ..., A_M$, each representing the set of positions of the lamps that are changed in the $i$th step.
-After $M-1$ steps, if the door hasn’t opened, we are guaranteed that applying $A_M$ will turn all of the lamps on, no matter what the position of the table is.
+After $M-1$ steps, if the door hasn’t opened, we are guaranteed that applying $A_M$ will turn all of the lamps on, no matter what the position of the platform is.
 Therefore, it is clear that $A_M$ is precisely the set of all positions, and the current state of the lamps is all off.

 Therefore, after $M-1$ steps the lamps are either all on or all off.
-Now we look at the table after $M-2$ steps.
-If we are not done, then we know that applying $A_{M-1}$ will make all of the lamps equal, regardless of the current position of the table.
+Now we look at the platform after $M-2$ steps.
+If we are not done, then we know that applying $A_{M-1}$ will make all of the lamps equal, regardless of the current position of the platform.
 Therefore, rotating the current state either has no effect, or it inverts the states of all the lamps.
 This means that the lamps must alternate being on and off, and hence $n$ must be even as claimed.

 Finally, we show that if there is a strategy for $n$, then there is a strategy for $2n$.
 This, together with the above and the fact that a single lamp can easily be solved, allows us to conclude that there is a strategy with $n$ lamps if and only if $n$ is a power of $2$.

-$$B_i = A_i\cup \left(A_i+n \right) = \lbrace a, a+n : a\in A_i\rbrace.$$
+\[B_i = A_i\cup \left(A_i+n \right) = \lbrace a, a+n : a\in A_i\rbrace.\]

 We define a strategy for $2n$ lamps as follows: